DaoCloud/DaoCloud-docs/docs/en/docs/mspider/intro/scenarios.md

 - Non-Intrusive Surveillance Data Collection: In complex cases, access topology, call chain, and monitoring between services are necessary for positioning and demarcating when service access is abnormal.
 An important capability of the service mesh technology is to provide the collection of these monitoring data non-intrusively.
 Users only need to pay attention to their own business development and do not need to pay extra attention to the generation of monitoring data.

 - Rich Performance Monitoring Capabilities: Generate service access data based on the mesh, integrate various performance monitoring services, and provide cross-cluster intelligent service operation management.
-This includes cross-cluster service call chains, service access topology and service running health status, associating access status between services through a cross-cluster global view, etc.
+This includes cross-cluster service call chains, service access topology and service running health status, associating access status between services through a cross-cluster global view.